China's Xi shows common touch with visit to bun restaurant

 Since coming to power as party boss in November and president in March, Xi has demanded officials cut down on waste and extravagance and get closer to the people, as part of a broader campaign to root out pervasive corruption.

-State media said that Xi's meal of steamed buns, fried liver and stir-fired greens cost 21 yuan ($3.46), a far cry from the expensive banquets Chinese officials are better known for.
+State media said that Xi's meal of steamed buns, fried liver and stir-fired greens cost 21 yuan, a far cry from the expensive banquets Chinese officials are better known for.

 "Uncle Xi is showing that he is one of the people.
 I approve," wrote one Weibo user.